alpipego/resizefly/readme.txt

 The plugin handles the images from here on.
 There is no administrative menu.

 = Uninstalling =
-If you want to uninstall the plugin for good, make sure to regenerate your image thumbnails/sizes.
+If you want to uninstall the plugin for good, make sure to regenerate your image thumbnails/sizes afterwards.

+== Frequently Asked Questions ==

+Will be added after there has been anything frequent.
+Please check [the support threads](https://wordpress.org/support/plugin/resizefly) for the time being.

+== Changelog ==

+= 1.1.0 =
+* Introduced filters for addons

+== Upgrade Notice ==

+== Screenshots ==